near-examples/workshop--exploring-assemblyscript-contracts/README.md

 ## Activity::Debugging Challenge

-Debug as many of the following problems as you can.
-They are ordered by increasing difficulty.

-> **Important Note**
+> _Instructions_
 >
-> _None of the tests were altered_.
+> Debug as many of the following problems as you can.
 >
+> - They are ordered by increasing difficulty.
+> - All of the related files appear in the folder called `B.debugging-challenge`
-> Only the `main.ts` contract file and / or the `model.ts` model file were changed from the original to create the problems you see in these failing tests or failures to compile the code.
+> - **None of the tests were altered**.
+Only the `main.ts` contract file and / or the `model.ts` model file were changed from the original to create the problems you see in these failing tests or failures to compile the code.
+> - You know you're finished when the tests pass
+>
+> Keep your own notes.
+Time permitting, we will share and discuss your findings and answer questions at the end of the activity.

 ### Broken Greeting